Fintech Trends Illuminate The Future Of The Industry

 Examples Of Blockchain: Ripple

 Look at Ripple, a cryptocurrency focused on being a single-source for financial transactions.
-Banks have long relied on the difficulty of transporting funds collect transaction fees.
+Banks have long relied on the difficulty of transporting funds to collect transaction fees.
 Ripple, however, creates a single currency maintained and tracked on a blockchain, giving anyone an easy way to move money.
 It might be incredibly difficult to transfer $20 to someone in another country, but Ripple is entirely digital.
 With Ripple, you can access funds from anywhere.
 Just turning your money into Ripple means you can send it somewhere with ease.
 Ripple may currently be experiencing difficulties with volatility.

 Examples Of Blockchain: Ethereum